gamesrc-ver-recreation/audiolib/notes-restoration.md

 ------------

-There are known differences in the output that should be listed, compared to AUDIOLIB v1.04 (as a part of ROTT Apogee v1.3):
+There are known differences in the output that should be listed, compared to AUDIOLIB 1.04 (as a part of ROTT 1.3):
 - Small differences in FX_SetupCard and FX_Init from FX_MAN.C.
 - Larger differences in MULTIVOC.C:MV_ServiceVoc.
 In fact, this is been the *most* problematic part for now.
 The function body's length is even different